What-If Analysis in Google Sheets Using Goal Seek

 Data for Goal Seek

-Let us say I want to change the Grand total from $5,728.38 to $7,000 using Goal Seek, and I want to know how many units of Lamps will help me get that.
+Let’s say I want to change the Grand total from $5,728.38 to $7,000 using Goal Seek, and I want to know how many units of Lamps will help me get that.
+That’s basic forecasting and goal-setting.
+It’s also fundamental for every business.
+So how do I use Goal Seek to make it happen?

-Let us see step-by-step what you need to do in order to set up and use Goal Seek to solve this problem.
+Follow along for my step-by-step guide.
+It shows how to set up and use Goal Seek to solve this problem.

 Adding the Goal Seek Add-on to Google Sheets

 Unfortunately, the Goal Seek function does not come as a menu item of Google Sheets by default.
+That makes it different from the ability to highlight duplicates, for example.
 However, it is available as an official add-on, and you can install it for free from the Google Workspace Marketplace.
+It’s one of those super-useful features that takes just a few extra seconds to access.
+Here’s how.

-Here’s how you can add the Goal seek add-on to your Google Sheets menu:
+Choose the Goal seek add-on to your Google Sheets menu (as pictured in my screenshot here):

 2. This will open Google Workspace Marketplace, from where you can find the apps you need.